 Honor Guard

-The Primary Mission of the SJAFB Honor guard is to represent the 4th Fighter Wing by providing services including military honors for deceased military personnel and other ceremonies on Seymour Johnson Air Force Base, in the local community, and throughout North Carolina and Virginia.
+The primary mission of the SJAFB Honor Guard is to represent the 4th Fighter Wing by providing services including military honors for deceased military personnel and other ceremonies on Seymour Johnson Air Force Base, in the local community, and throughout North Carolina and Virginia.
 Representing the finest traditions of the Air Force and Seymour Johnson Air Force Base … anytime, anywhere.

 Programs & Services